Emergency Mobile Alert

 Emergency Mobile Alert does not replace other emergency alerts!

-Emergency Mobile Alert is an additional channel to help keep New Zealand safe in an emergency and does not replace other alerting systems, or the need to take action after natural warnings.
+Emergency Mobile Alert is an additional channel to help keep people safe in an emergency and does not replace other alerting systems, or the need to take action after natural warnings.

 You should still be prepared for an emergency, and you shouldn’t wait to get an alert before you act.
 If you feel your life is in danger, don’t wait for an official warning.
 Take immediate action.